-What is a medicine ball, and what muscles does it work, you wonder?
+What is a medicine ball, and what muscles does it work?

 A medicine ball is a weighted ball, originally created for physical therapy and rehab purposes as well as for gaining strength.
 They are still used for those reasons, as well as for a variety of functional exercises to improve mobility, muscle tone, power, and agility.